 Do travel insurance companies cover MS?
+Find out what you need to get covered.

 Travel insurance companies define multiple sclerosis as a pre-existing condition.
 As MS is an unpredictable disease that requires intensive medication and treatment, it's generally defined as a high-risk condition, which will require you completing a medical assessment form prior to the travel insurer issuing your policy.

-finder.com.au reviewed each of the product disclosure documents (PDS) for the travel insurance brands listed on the website and found that both Easy Travel Insurance and Travel Insurance Saver list multiple sclerosis as a high risk condition along with other neurological disorders such as Parkinson’s disease, muscular dystrophy and motor neurone disease.
+finder.com.au reviewed each of the product disclosure documents (PDS) for the travel insurance brands listed on the website and found that both Easy Travel Insurance and Travel Insurance Saver list multiple sclerosis as a high-risk condition along with other neurological disorders such as Parkinson’s disease, muscular dystrophy and motor neurone disease.
 As such, you need to declare these conditions at the time of application.

 Your insurer will assess the nature of the condition and any current treatment you're undergoing to determine whether or not to provide cover.
 Remember, each insurer has its own conditions for providing cover and will consider applications on a case by case basis.